St. Peter Catholic High School: Sports

 In 2005–2006, the Knights won city championships in junior boys' football, senior boys' football, senior girls' basketball, junior boys' soccer, senior boys' rugby and golf.
-Many of these teams repeated as champions in 2006–2007, which is well over ten years ago.
+Many of these teams repeated as champions in 2006–2007.

 St Peter's main sports rival is St. Matthew High School.

 Annual events

-St Pete's puts on two different plays every year, one by the grade 7 and 8 students and the other by the high school students.
+The school puts on two different plays every year, one by the grade 7 and 8 students and the other by the high school students.
 The high school's performance is often a musical.
-The high school musical is led by drama/music teacher Bernie Leger, who in 2012 won the Diamond Jubilee award for excellence and dedication in teaching.
-Past plays include Grease (2008), Beauty and the Beast (2009), Little Shop of Horrors (2010), Phantom of the Opera (2011), West Side Story (2012), Footloose (2013), Shrek: The Musical (2014), and Tarzan: The Stage Musical (2015).
-Tarzan was Leger's 20th play at the school.
-The plays always include several dance numbers with careful choreography, and have strong chorus singers.
-Some sets are made and painted by the school's art students.
-Performances are held during the last weekend of February, usually from Wednesday to Saturday.

-St. Peter's show choir (Treble Threat) also used to perform annually at the local "choir fest," a gathering of numerous Christian choirs to sing and celebrate the Christmas season.
-The St Pete's choir is cherished for its dedication and youthfulness, and is often given a standing ovation.
+St. Peter's show choir (Treble Threat) also used to perform annually at the local "choir fest", a gathering of numerous Christian choirs to sing and celebrate the Christmas season.
 The choir also has many other annual events, formerly including the Show Choir Canada Competition held at the Sony Center in Toronto.
 In 2012, St Pete's performed and won a national bronze medal, only losing to choirs from two of the audition-based performing art schools located in Toronto.

-For four years, up to 2017, in June, the St. Peter's Grade 12 graduating class had their commencement at the Ottawa Convention Centre (Shaw Centre).
-Since then, the ceremonies have been held at the EY Centre, a purpose-built convention centre.